ejerzak/ejerzak.github.io/src/pofma.md

 > statutory board, or a part of the Government, an Organ of State or a
 > statutory board.

 I myself have displayed this sign in Singapore.
-I am a person, and putting up the sign is an act.
+I am a person, and putting up the sign is an act of communication.
 Thus the government must determine if 7(1)(a) and 7(1)(b) apply.
 They provide the following definitions:

 > \(2\) In this Act --- (a) a statement of fact is a statement which a